Welcome to Alimentary's listings of commercial kitchens to rent.

 Tips for Food Start-ups Looking for Commercial Kitchens to Rent

-1. Ensure the space is inspected by Toronto Public Health and was awarded a Pass.
-Ask to see evidence of this.
+1. Ensure the space is inspected by the local health authority and was awarded a Pass.
+Ask to see evidence of this and take a photograph of it for your records.
 Explain that you need it for your insurance.
-(And take a photo of it for this purpose.)

 2. Have insurance.
 If you are preparing food for the general public or for a client as in for a wedding, and especially if you are getting paid for it, manage your risk.
 Depending upon what you're doing, you'll likely need product liability insurance, in addition to whatever corporate or company insurance you need.
 Some kitchens will require this before they will let you remove the food you've prepared from their kitchens.

 3. Get your Food Handler’s Certificate (if in Toronto) or similar in your region.
 You need to know what a commercial kitchen is/needs and the rules of proper food preparation for the general public.
-Make this stuff second nature.
+Make this knowledge second nature and keep your accreditation up to date.

-4. Ensure that the kitchen you are renting is zoned commercial and is inspected by the local Public Health Authority.
+4. Ensure that the kitchen you are renting is zoned commercial as well as is inspected by the local Public Health Authority.
 This may seem onerous, but if you carry product liability insurance, your insurer will likely want to know where you produce your product, and more than one broker/insurance company has checked an address only to discover, much to the chagrin of the producer, that the location isn’t even zoned for commercial use.
 If your neighbour’s aunt’s basement is zoned commercial, she’ll have evidence to this effect.
-Ask to see it.
-And ask also to see evidence that the kitchen is a commercial (inspected) kitchen.
+Ask to see it, and photograph it.
+(And ask also to see evidence that the kitchen is a commercial (inspected) kitchen (see (1) above)).

 5. Be clear about the terms of your rental including the start time, what condition you expect the facilities to be in (i.e. clean and ready to use), whether a staff person will be on site to help with locking/unlocking and questions about where things are, whether, and if so where, you can store dry, refrigerated or frozen supplies.
 Determine who is responsible for clean-up and what the deadline is for your exit.
 A good rental facility will allow for some lag time between bookings to ensure everything is ready for clients.